Q1. Give a few examples of public sector activities and explain why the government has taken them up.

 (ii) It produces goods by exploiting natural resources such as land, water, forests, mines etc.

-Manufacturing sector converts one type of commodity into another.
+The manufacturing sector converts one type of commodity into another.

 (iv) Agriculture, a part of the primary sector, is the largest sector in terms of the workforce it employs and plays the most important role.